On the second integral moment of $L$-functions: Introduction

-where $c_f$ is a certain constant.
-Good \cite{Go82} proved an asymptotic formula with a power-saving error term $O(T^{\frac{2}{3}+\varepsilon})$ in the holomorphic case.
+where $c_f$ is a certain constant depending on $f$.
+For instance, Good \cite{Go82} proved an asymptotic formula with a power-saving error term $O(T^{\frac{2}{3}+\varepsilon})$ in the holomorphic case.

-For the $L$-functions $L(s, \pi)$ of degree $d\geq 3$, it is still a standing challenge to understand the asymptotic behavior for $M_{\pi}^{2k}(T)$.
-Even if $k=1$, the sharp upper bound is unknown to us.
-Roughly speaking, we expect that $M_{\pi}^{2k}(T)= T^{1+o_{\pi}(1)}$ for any $k$ and $\pi$.
-Using the approximate functional equation and the integral large sieve inequality, we can get the bound
+For the $L$-function $L(s, \pi)$ of degree $d\geq 3$, it is still open to understand the asymptotic behavior for $M_{\pi}^{2k}(T)$.
+Assuming the Generalized Ramanujan conjecture (GRC), Pi \cite{Pi} establish the sharp lower bound $M_\pi^{2k}(T)\gg_{\pi, k} T(\log T)^{k^2}$.
+Additionally on GRH, Tang and Xiao \cite{TX16} showed the sharp upper bound $M_\pi^{2k}(T)\ll_{\pi, k} T(\log T)^{k^2}$.Unconditionally, even in the simplest case $k=1$, the sharp upper bound is unknown.
+Heuristically, it is expected that $M_{\pi}^{2k}(T)= T^{1+o_{k,\pi}(1)}$ for any fixed $k$ and $\pi$.
+By employing the approximate functional equation and applying the integral large sieve inequality, one obtains the trivial bound: